 In 2013 I won the inaugural Standard Bank Young Artist award for performance art in South Africa (see here for the work that was made in response to winning this award).
 In 2015 I was part of the JOBURG MASSIVE collective and one of the performance artists selected as part of the Johannesburg Pavilion for the Venice Biennale.
 In 2017 I was one of three selected performance artists from Africa to participate in the ‘History Will Be Kind To Me for I Will Perform It’ traveling residency project in Norway, Finland, and Sweden.

-In 2018, for three months, Anthea was a resident artist and researcher at The Capital of Children as part of the LEGO Foundation in Denmark where she learned what she was not.
-In February 2020 she facilitated her ‘Play to Keep on Playing or Play to Win’ sessions at the Wellcome Collection in London.
-Anthea is now in the 3rd year of her practice research Ph.D. investigating privilege, power and reimagining the capacity of play for antiracist, feminist, trickster practice in the field of performance studies.
-Anthea is currently living her second-best life in Gateshead, U.K.
+In 2018, for three months, I was a resident artist and researcher at The Capital of Children as part of the LEGO Foundation in Denmark where researched how to communicate dense information on play to a wide public.
+In February 2020 I facilitated a session ‘Play to Keep on Playing or Play to Win’ which played with ideas around power at the Wellcome Collection in London.

 All the faces you see on this website have willingly consented to be a part of each project and its representation.
 I am eternally grateful to each player for their willingness to share their energy, passion, wisdom, and mad skills with me!